Akabbott0303/credit-card-fraud-detection/README.md

 !()

-Introduction Goes Here
+Credit card fraud is a modern problem that affects everyone to some degree.
+It costs card-issuing banks time, money, and human resources to track and resolve, and it costs consumers time and also money if fraudulent transactions are not caught.
+It also shakes our sense of security.
+Technology has evolved to create many machine learning models that can be used to detect credit card fraud.
+Machine learning models can be built using code and data science libaries, and they can also be built using tools such as Amazon Web Services Autopilot program.
+Amazon has a brand new tool called Canvas that makes building machine learning very easy even for non-programmers.

+Which approach to building machine learning models to detect credit card fraud is best - a coding or non-coding approach?
+Also, which type of model from the myriad choices available works the best?
+These are the questions we set out to answer using a done-for-us dataset and several data science tools.

 ### The Credit Card Fraud Dataset

-The [Credit Card Fraud Detection dataset](https://www.kaggle.com/mlg-ulb/creditcardfraud) from Kaggle contains 284,807 credit card transactions made in September 2013 by credit cardholders.
+For our data, we used the famous [Credit Card Fraud Detection dataset](https://www.kaggle.com/mlg-ulb/creditcardfraud) from Kaggle.
+This dataset contains 284,807 credit card transactions made in September 2013 by credit cardholders.
 Of the 284,807 transactions, 492 (0.172%) are fraudulent.

 !(/Images/Target_Imbalance.PNG)